Skip to content

 Lankum, 1st @ Bristol Beacon

 The Mercury Prize nominated, Rough Trade (and crucially Cillian Murphy shortlisted) Lankum are fronting a resurgence to a previously unexplored doom-folk sound in the alternative mainstream.
 Heralding from Ireland the band turned heads with last year's False Lankum, a project that was striking in its fractured, eerie sound which utilised traditional folk instrumentation adjacent to modern studio trickery.
-The band have honed in on their capacity to produce an eclectic atmosphere which reaches from their Irish folk heritage above and beyond to new horizons.
+The band has honed in on their capacity to produce an eclectic atmosphere that reaches from their Irish folk heritage above and beyond to new horizons.

 SUS10SIONS: 10 Year Anniversary Show @ The Anson Rooms